| SC05 AWARD: ACM/IEEE Supercomputing 2005 recognized our research demonstration "Wide

 on which audience members stood, also reproduced the rumble felt every

 time the train passed over the bridge -- a real show-stopper.
+The Ultra-Videoconferencing team wishes to thank

 all of the technical support personnel who gave their time and